• Skip to primary navigation

 This led researchers to conclude that “a 60-day diet of baked goods made from hydrolyzed wheat flour, manufactured with sourdough lactobacilli and fungal proteases, was not toxic to patients with celiac disease.”

-First, you must remember that the process of getting fully hydrolyzed wheat flour is very hard to find.
-Almost all bread you find in bakeries and grocery stores are not made this way and instead use fast-acting chemicals and/or baker’s yeast as their leavening agents.
+First, finding sourdough made from fully hydrolyzed wheat flour is nearly impossible.
+Almost all the bread, even the sourdough bread found in bakeries and grocery stores, is not made this way; instead, the vast majority of bread requires fast-acting chemicals and/or baker’s yeast as their leavening agents.

-Second, you might be wondering if you could make your own sourdough bread with wheat flour at home.
+Second, you might wonder if you could make your sourdough bread with wheat flour at home.
 Sure, you could.
 However, the formulation used in the study is complex and one that would be quite difficult to replicate at home.
-Plus, why introduce wheat flour into your kitchen when you’ve worked so hard to get the gluten out of your kitchen and life?
+Plus, why introduce wheat flour into your kitchen when you’ve worked so hard to get gluten out of your kitchen and life?
+Do you want wheat flour flying everywhere?
+No thanks!

 Forth, if you were to make your own sourdough bread using wheat flour, how would you know if it contained less than 10 ppm of gluten (or even less than 20 ppm, the amount the FDA says someone with celiac disease can tolerate)?

-I don’t know of any readily-available consumer technology available that will indicate how many parts per million gluten is found in a food, except maybe the Nima Sensor, which would tell you if it contained any gluten.
+I don’t know of any consumer technology available today that can indicate how many parts per million of gluten is found in a particular food item.
+Even the Nima Sensor, a controversial portable gluten-detecting device, cannot tell you how many ppms of gluten a product contains.

-BOTTOM LINE: Eating sourdough bread when you have celiac disease is much too risky to do.
+BOTTOM LINE: Eating sourdough bread when you have celiac disease is much too risky, and it likely contains detectable amounts of gluten.
 Don’t do it.

-However, the good news is you can still enjoy sourdough bread if you eat one made with gluten-free flours.
+The good news is you can still enjoy sourdough bread if you eat one made from various gluten-free flours.
+You can buy it or make it yourself.

-You can buy gluten-free sourdough bread and have it shipped right to your doorstep thanks to Bread Srsly.
-This bakery makes 100 percent gluten-free sourdough bread using gluten-free flours only.
+Buy Sourdough: You can buy gluten-free sourdough bread and have it shipped to your doorstep thanks to Bread Srsly.
+This San Francisco bakery makes 100% gluten-free sourdough bread using only gluten-free flours.

-If you’re really motivated, you can make your own gluten-free sourdough starter at home with brown rice flour and water.
-It’ll take you a week to make a gluten-free sourdough starter, but once you have it, you can use it as a natural leavener in your own bread or other baked goods.
-It will give anything you bake a tangy sourdough flavor.
+Make Sourdough: If you’re really motivated, you can make your own gluten-free sourdough starter at home with brown rice flour and water.
+It’ll take you about a week to make the starter, but once you have it, you can use it as a natural leavener when baking bread at home.
+Follow my step-by-step instructions for making a gluten-free sourdough starter (mine is pictured below).

 Ingredients: